BzGEO/popn_genetics/refs_bz.md

 * Raff, J. 2022.
 [Origin: A Genetic History of the Americas](https://www.amazon.com/Audible-Origin-Genetic-History-Americas/dp/B09KFC9DWG).
 Hachette Book Group.
 New York.
 ISBN 9781538749715.
 328 pp.

 * Robinson, S.J.
 2006.
 Peopling Belize: Chapters in Migration.
 National Institute of Culture and History (NICH).
 Print Belize.
 Belmopan, Belize.
 ISBN 976-95131-7-2.
 126 pp.
-  * Pp. 13-26: *Chapter 2: The Aftermath of the Revolution* addresses historical ties to British "loyalists" who came to colonial Belize from the American colonoes following the American War of Independence.
-Specific surnames are indicated, as well as their origins in the American colonies.
-  * That chapter also briefly covers the evacuation of the Mosquito Shore (which is covered in greater detail in other books, including Campbell, 2011).

 * Statistical Institute of Belize (SIB).
 2024.
 Census Key Findings Launch.
 Statistical Institute of Belize.
 Belmopan, Belize.
 PowerPoint presentation.
 48 pp. https://sib.org.bz/wp-content/uploads/CensusLaunch2022.pdf.
 Accessed 01/2026.